Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

 In the case of the CV conjecture, the answer to both questions is affirmative for two-dimensional models of dilaton gravity, including JT gravity.
 Reference~\cite{Iliesiu:2021ari} proposed a nonperturbative definition of the ERB's length that includes quantum corrections from surfaces with higher topologies.
 We denote by $\gamma$ any non self-intersecting geodesic with length $\ell_{\gamma}$, $\Delta>0$ a regulator, and $\langle \dots \rangle$ the sum over geodesics defined over surfaces of any topology within the gravitational path integral.
 The nonperturbative length $\ell$ of the ERB reads

+One may worry that this quantity is divergent, but it turns out that its time dependent part $\langle\ell\rangle-\langle\ell\rangle_{t=0}$, which is all we need, is finite and independent of the regulator.
 Denoting by $S_0$ the leading-order entropy of a black hole in JT gravity, the ERB's length grows linearly until it saturates at a time and value both of order $e^{S_0}$ (see Fig.~1 and Fig.~5 of \cite{Iliesiu:2021ari}).
 This behavior matches the time evolution of quantum complexity depicted in Fig.~\ref{fig:TimeEvolGen}, but with a difference.
 The variance of the ERB's length is negligeble at times $t \sim \mathcal{O}(e^{S_0})$, but it monotonically grows until becoming of the same order as $\langle \ell \rangle$ at times $t \sim \mathcal{O}(e^{2S_0})$.

 Recently, the authors of~\cite{Miyaji:2025yvm} made further progress in defining a nonperturbative version of holographic complexity.
 Rather than focusing on the length expectation value \eqref{eq:length_exp_Iliesiu}, they studied the spectral decomposition of $\langle e^{- \Delta \ell} \rangle$, and identified the latter quantity as a generating function to calculate quantum complexity.
 The generating function shows a slope-ramp-plateau structure similar to the case of the SFF, see Figs.~6-7 of \cite{Miyaji:2025yvm}.
-Instead, in the limit $\Delta \rightarrow 0$, the ramp disappears from the time evolution of the holographic CV (see Fig.~12 of \cite{Miyaji:2025yvm}), leading to the characteristic linear growth and late time saturation of complexity.
-Additional definitions leading to a late time saturation are based on Krylov complexity \cite{Balasubramanian:2024lqk}, and will be discussed in Sec.~\ref{ssec:holo_matching_2d}.
+In the limit $\Delta \rightarrow 0$, the ramp disappears from the time evolution (Fig.~12 of \cite{Miyaji:2025yvm}), leading to the characteristic linear growth and late time saturation of complexity.
+Additional definitions leading to a late time saturation are based on spread complexity \cite{Balasubramanian:2024lqk}, and will be discussed in Sec.~\ref{ssec:holo_matching_2d}.